-Note: Even if there is no significant change in RSI (Prescribing Information Leaflet & Company Core Data Sheet/Summary of Product Characteristics), MAHs should submit recent dated approved RSI as an Annexure.
+Note: Even if there is no significant change in RSI (Prescribing Information Leaflet & Company Core Data Sheet/Summary of Product Characteristics), MAHs should submit recent dated approved RSI.

-(6) Estimated patient exposure: This section of periodic safety update reports should provide the estimates of the size and nature of the population exposed to the drug.
+(6) Estimated patient exposure: This section of periodic safety update reports should provide the estimates of the size and nature of the population exposed to the vaccine.
 Brief descriptions of the methods used to estimate the subject or patient exposure should be provided,

-Cumulative subject exposure in clinical trial -
+6.1.
+Cumulative subject exposure in clinical trial